-The twenty-six (26) Senators, each having one vote in the Senate, shall be elected in direct proportion to the number of permanent classified employees in their designated college or administrative unit.
+The twenty-six (26) Senators, each having one vote in the Senate, shall be elected in direct proportion to the number of permanent University Support Staff Employees in their designated college or administrative unit.

 Every five years (calendar years ending with a zero or five) the apportionment will be reviewed to ensure equal representation.
 The criteria is as follows:

-- Less than 100 filled Classified positions = 1 Senator
+- Less than 100 filled University Support Staff positions = 1 Senator

 Section 3.
 Designated Colleges and Central Administrative Units

 - Architecture, Planning & Design- 1 Senator

 - Business- 1 Senator